murtuzakz/meetup-emails/README.md

 To run this script, you will need your meetup id, your membership timestamp, and another string from meetup.

 You can get these quite easily.
-* Go to the meetup groups members page
+* Go to the meetup groups members page (Example : This is [an example link]( http://www.meetup.com/Small-Business-from-Concept-to-Startup/members/)
 * Click on any member
 * Copy that request as curl (using browser debugger tools)
 * In the above curl look for a cookie name MEETUP_MEMBER